 Media and Communication Studies

-Professor Edwards, Associate Professors Fleeger, Goodman (Chair), Nadler, Woodstock; Assistant Professors Leppert, Taussig; Lecturer Murphy.
+Professor Edwards, Associate Professors Fleeger, Goodman (Chair), Leppert, Nadler, Woodstock; Assistant Professor Taussig; Assistant Professor, Visiting Dienstfrey; Lecturer Quanz.

 Based in the liberal arts, our program focuses on the creation, criticism, and impact of communication in our global society.
 This program emphasizes the role of media as it intersects with technological and social change and the centrality of communication to identity, social order, and democratic processes.

 Drawing upon social scientific and humanistic traditions, students in Media & Communication Studies explore the breadth of the field—from oral and written language, to television, film and digital media.
 Students may opt to concentrate in one or more of the following areas: (1) journalism, (2) digital media studies, (3) communication and culture, and/or (4) screen studies.
 The major provides students with experience in media-making, qualitative and quantitative research methods, as well as critical thinking, speaking and writing competencies, which together are vital to professional success and to full membership in our participatory democracy.
 Students in this major are prepared for graduate study or employment in journalism, law, media industries, public policy and politics, public relations and advertising, as well as corporate communications and human resources.